 St. Francis Memorial Hospital is located in the town.
 There are no significant airports nearby; Americans are likely to use Ottawa International Airport, a two and one-half-hour drive away, or Toronto Pearson International Airport, which is four hours away.
 Route 17, known as the Trans-Canada Highway, is an hour’s drive from the town.

-Campus clubs include the Don Bosco Drama Club, the Frassati Outdoors Club, the Evangelization Club, and the Paul Sanders and Janine Lieu Pro-Life Club, named in memory of two students.
+Campus clubs include the Don Bosco Drama Club, the Frassati Outdoors Club, Dance Club (swing), Praise and Worship Club, and the Paul Sanders and Janine Lieu Pro-Life Club, named in memory of two students.

 Every year a large number of musically talented students come to campus.
 There are frequent informal musical events, as well as organized activities such as Schola, which includes members of the wider community.